fChristenson/proxy-migration/README.md

 This word is sometimes overused and sometimes it just means "code I did not write".

 However sometimes a codebase has grown so messy that it is actually hard to maintain or even worse, it may be so bad that it is slowing down not just the development process but the user experience.

-Other things can factor in as well, perhaps you started with a small application and now the system has grown too big for your current needs and you need to switch languages.

 When this happens we usually have three options: